S.W.A.G.G.E.R. Award Nominations

 Example: “Micah makes sure everyone feels welcome at the lunch table, especially students new to the school.
 He helped mediate a peer conflict by listening to both sides and encouraging compromise.”

-Impact of Community: Making a Difference -- What impact has the student had on others?
-Describe their contributions to their peers, school, or community?
-This could be in their school, neighborhood, family, or through a specific project or effort.
-The impact doesn't have to be 'big' - sometimes helping one person or creating a safe, kind environment is enough to make a real difference.
+4. Impact on Community: Making a Difference - What impact has this student or group had on others?
+Describe their contributions to their peers, school, family, or the broader community.
+This could include a project, ongoing effort, or everyday actions that make a difference.
+The impact does not have to be large, sometimes supporting even one person or creating a safe, kind environment is meaningful and powerful.

 *